 “The son of Dracula [Adrian Tepes, voiced by James Callis] and my character get much more collaborative,” Armitage said.
 “I think that’s one of the most exciting things, they start to really work together.”

-This series marks Castlevania’s first on-screen adaption and proved to be a hit with fans and critics which was a breath of fresh air in a sea of mediocre video game adaptations.
-Most of those failed projects were live-action films, however, which is an area video games have struggled in since Nintendo’s disastrous live-action adaptation of Super Mario Bros.
+This series marks Castlevania’s first on-screen adaption and proved to be a hit with fans and critics alike, which was a breath of fresh air in a sea of mediocre video game adaptations.
+Most of those failed projects were live-action films, however, which is an area video games have struggled in since Nintendo’s disastrous live-action adaptation of Super Mario Bros. in 1993.

 Despite the poor reputation of live-action video game movies, Armitage seems excited at the prospect of a live-action version of Castlevania, though nothing of that nature has been confirmed.